 The simple interface features the following basic controls:

 - On/Off switch.

-A higher electrode negative is better for welding when you need greater penetration, narrower bead, higher travel speed and better aesthetics.
+A higher electrode negative is better for welding when you need greater penetration, a narrower bead, higher travel speed, and better aesthetics.

 AC frequency means the number of times per second the current changes from positive to negative.
 This welder offers the 60-150 Hz range.
-Lower frequency produces a wider bead, while a higher frequency allows making a more focused, narrow bead.
+A lower frequency produces a wider bead, while a higher frequency allows making a more focused, narrow bead.